isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This is obviously safe and apparently efficient.
 However, what if we do one self-assignment per million assignments?
-That's about a million redundant tests (but since the answer is essentially always the same, the computer's branch predictor will guess right essentially every time).
+That’s about a million redundant tests (but since the answer is essentially always the same, the computer’s branch predictor will guess right essentially every time).
 Consider:

     Foo& Foo::operator=(const Foo& a)   // simpler, and probably much better